How Does the Gracious Lotus Inspire Us to Find Beauty in Life’s Struggles? (2025)

 What safety precautions should we take when using lotus products (teas, extracts, aromatherapy)?

-Verify third-party testing and clear labeling from reputable herbal suppliers.
+Verify third-party testing and clear labelling from reputable herbal suppliers.
 Avoid unverified or adulterated products.
 Consult a physician before use if pregnant, nursing, or on medication.
 Start with small doses, monitor for allergic reactions, and discontinue if adverse effects appear.
 We recommend sourcing from established apothecaries and following product-specific guidance.

 How can lotus art or tattoos function as tools for healing and daily inspiration?